mixmastamyk/out/readme.rst

-all the complexity and mumbo-jumbo in the logging package documentation about multiple loggers with different levels, different handlers, formatters, adapters, filters, rotation, and complex configuration is flexibility at the *wrong level.*
+all the complexity and mumbo-jumbo in the logging package documentation about multiple loggers with different levels, different handlers, formatters, adapters, filters, rotation, and complex configuration is flexibility at the *wrong level!*
  In fairness,
 this may not have always been the case, and can still be helpful, perhaps on Windows.